Van Morrison, the legendary Belfast singer-songwriter, celebrates his birthday today, August 31! We take a look at his life and incredible career.

-A Grammy-award winner and recently enrolled in the Rock and Roll Hall of Fame, in Ohio, Morrison is among one of the best known Irish musicians in the world.
+A Grammy-award winner and Rock and Roll Hall of Famer, Morrison is among one of the best-known musicians in the world.

-Listen to his most popular tracks on IrishCentral's Spotify Playlist:
+Listen to Van Morrison's most popular tracks on IrishCentral's Spotify Playlist:

-Here are some interesting facts about the Belfast musician:
+Here are some interesting facts about Van Morrison

 1. George Ivan “Van” Morrison was born on August 31, 1945, in Belfast to a working-class Protestant family.
 He was the only child of George Morrison, a shipyard electrician, and Violet Stitt Morrison, who had once been a singer and tap dancer.